apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 :::note

-If you only have one node for deploying a RaftGroup, set the `availability-policy` as `none` when creating a RaftGroup.
+If you only have one node for deploying a RaftGroup Cluster, set the `extra.availability-policy` as `none` when creating a RaftGroup Cluster.

 ```bash
 helm install myproxy kubeblocks/apecloud-mysql-cluster --version=v0.9.0 --set mode=raftGroup,proxyEnabled=true --set extra.availabilityPolicy=none